 Successful course design helps employees and learners acquire the knowledge and skills needed in their careers.
-Learning how to design a course remains top of mind for faculty and learning and development professionals.
-What's more, pairing video with tried-and-true course design strategies is the perfect way to create powerful learning experiences for your audience.
+Learning how to create an online course remains top of mind for faculty and learning and development professionals.
+Further, pairing video with tried-and-true course design strategies is the perfect way to create powerful learning experiences for your audience.

 - What is backward design?

-- How to design a course using backward design
+- How to create an online course using backward design

 - Course creation and Bloom's Taxonomy

-- How to design a course using video
+- How to create an online course using video

 What is backward design?

-How to design a course using backward design
+How to create an online course using backward design

 Backward design is much more than an approach to designing objectives.
 It’s a framework guided by seven principles: